jonascarpay/apecs/examples/Shmup.md

 what sort of things you can do with it.

 Our drawing function will produce such a `Picture`.
-The easiest way to draw multiple entities is to use the `foldDraw` function from apecs-gloss.
+The easiest way to draw multiple Entities is to use the `foldDraw` function from apecs-gloss.
 It performs a `cfold` of some drawing function, and combines all results into a larger `Picture`.